AndreyKoudr/FiniteElements/README.md

   What is good and what is bad
   ----------------------------
-  - Ready 100% reliable code for conforming finite elemnet.
+  - Ready 100% reliable code for conforming finite element.
 Remember that derivatives of shape functions are discontinuous within the element.
   - Matrix class for small matrices with 100% reliable inversion formulae.
 If you run into a problem, you might have forgotten to transpose a matrix somewhere.
 Matrix operations are slow, no special attention